covid-at-home/covid-at-home/level3.md

 ### In any case

-* Stay in bed.
+* Rest.
 At this point rest is very important.
 The patient should sleep as much as possible.
 At least in the beginning, patients will still be able to get out of bed for limited amounts of time.
 Toilet, a quick rinse-off shower, weighing once a day (note in [diary](/images/covid-diary.pdf)).
 Put new sheets on the bed as often as possible and wash the old sheets at 60 degrees Celsius or warmer.
-* Ventilate the room as often as possible.
+* Get fresh air.
+Ventilate the room as often as possible.
-* Drink more water! (more than 2 liters and less then 5 liters a day).
+* Drink more water!
+(More than 2 liters and less then 5 liters a day.)
-* Try to eat vitamin-rich foods, but multi-vitamin drink is also ok.
+* Eat something.
+Try to eat vitamin-rich foods, but multi-vitamin drink is also ok.
-* Inhale more often.
+* Use those lungs.
+See the Level 2 advice on breathing deeply in and out, moving your arms above your head to help your chest fully expand, and even exercising your lung capacity if possible by blowing up a balloon every hour.

 At this point, read ahead for all the signs that indicate Level 4.
 The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
 For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should (kindly) insist.
 Dehydration is a medical condition, and without this daily bare minimum you're quickly in Level 4.